WiresharkIO/WiresharkIO/README.md

 ### < Hey, welcome to this profile >
-I’m currently studying Embedded Systems and Informatics, and also working as a Student-Research-Assistant on the topic of IOT, particularly in Cython Programming Language.
+I’m currently studying embedded systems and informatics.

 I'm familiar with :